blackhorsewu/roboweld/Readme.md

 [libsocket](https://github.com/dermesser/libsocket)

+**Keyence Laser Scanner LJ V7200**
+There is a ROS driver for it - [keyence experimental](https://github.com/ros-industrial/keyence_experimental).
+There the driver proper **keyence_driver_node** which will startup the driver, provided the ip address of the scanner controller is supplied as a parameter.

+It is deceided not to touch the source of this node.
+Any usage of the scanner should be done by subscribing to the point cloud topic (**/profiles**) published by it.
+This will separate the development of this project and the updates to this node by the driver developer.

 # Change log
 5 May 2022.
-Added a moveit config with the name <mark >stkey_moveit_config</mark>.
-Here the <mark>stkey</mark> is to indicate that the Keyence Laser Scanner is straight as oppose to one going to construct with a tilted scanner.
+Added a moveit config with the name **stkey_moveit_config**.
+Here the **stkey** is to indicate that the Keyence Laser Scanner is straight as oppose to one going to construct with a tilted scanner.